saivamsikaruturi/vamsilabs-dev-notes-main/docs/capTheorem.md

   A - Availability
   P - Partition Tolerance

-* We can use CA , CP or AP . but not CAP.
+* We can use CA , CP or AP. but not CAP.
 * Why we cannot use all the three at once??
 * Consistency: After successful write in any node, the data should be same in any other node.
 * Availability: All nodes should be available.